 Word report

-Last but not least, it is worth mentioning that you create a Word version of your room data sheets.
+It also worth mentioning that you create a Word version of your room data sheets.

-Although it is our recommendation to give the entire project team acces to BriefBuilder (because then they can search for data, make their own cross tables etc.), it can be that certain people prefer to have a Word version.
+Although it is our recommendation to give the entire project team access to BriefBuilder (because then they can search for data, make their own cross tables etc.), it can be that certain people prefer to have a Word version.

 The report functionality can be found via the navigation menu, under the header Reports.